-The service’s menu brims with interesting flavors and ingenious recipes.
-And it’s sure to please even the fussiest of omnivores and anyone else like me who wants to learn how to turn veggies into delicious and satisfying meals.
+I discovered that the menu brims with interesting flavors and ingenious recipes.
+It's not just for those on a strict plant-based diet.
+The innovative recipes are sure to please even the fussiest of omnivores.
+You’ll also learn how to turn veggies into delicious and satisfying meals.

 You should find Purple Carrot a suitable option even if you don't have time to cook.
 Besides meal kits, it has various quick-prep options for customers with busy lifestyles.
-So, whether you're a cooking enthusiast or someone who doesn't prepare meals from scratch, you should give this meal delivery service a try.
+So, whether you're a cooking enthusiast or someone who doesn't prepare meals from scratch, I recommend giving this meal delivery service a try.

 Is Purple Carrot Good For This Diet?

 Yes, every dish is suitable for vegetarians

 Yes, many meals are suitable for diabetics

 No, there are no meat or fish dishes